usnistgov/OSCAL/docs/content/documentation/schema/assessment-results-layer/poam/_index.md

 {{% usa-grid-container %}}
 {{% usa-grid-row %}}
 {{% usa-grid-column class="grid-col-fill" %}}
-An OSCAL profile is organized as follows:
+An OSCAL POA&M is organized as follows:
 - **Metadata**: Metadata syntax is identical and required in all OSCAL models.
 It includes information such as the file's title, publication version, publication date, and OSCAL version.
 Metadata is also used to define roles, parties (people, teams and organizations), and locations.
 - **Import SSP**: Identifies the OSCAL-based SSP of the system being assessed.
 Several pieces of information about a system that normally appear in the POA&M are now referenced via this import statement.
 - **System Identifier**: Intended when a POA&M is not delivered with an SSP, this allows a continuous monitoring organization to uniquely identify the system associated with this POA&M.